gcervantes8/Star-Classifier-For-Mario-64/README.md

 You want the coordinates to be the star counter in your game

-Take a screenshot from a high quality version of your game.
-Making amarec or OBS bigger can help improve the quality of the image which can help in the recognition.

 This program takes screenshots at the coordinates given multiple times, so don't move that window or put other windows over it